- Every day, we are overloaded with information

 - Embrace mobile – communicate on the device that’s always with us

 According to research, every day we’re presented with approximately 100,500 words or the equivalent to 23 words per second from email, the internet, television and other media.

 Now, let’s turn our attention to the workplace and specifically internal communication.
-According to one source, approximately 269 billion emails were sent and received every day during 2017, and that figure is expected to grow to almost 320 billion daily emails next year.
+According to one source, approximately 269 billion emails were sent and received every day during 2017, and that figure is expected to grow to almost 320 billion daily emails per day next year.
 Another source shares that between 2014 and 2018, the average office worker received about 90 emails a day and sent around 40 business emails daily.

 How can our brains possibly process all this information?

 Created Just for You

 To answer the above question, think about what happens whenever you stream a video or song through one of the many streaming services.
 Not only can you listen or watch whatever you like, whenever you like, and on any device, but you’re immediately given personalized recommendations based on your online behavior, history and preferences.

 These algorithms used to curate content for you means that every time you use the app, you’re shown content that is relevant to you.
 In fact, this applies to almost everything online.
 As one Forbes article writes, “Google, Instagram or Amazon are perfect examples of how ads, ideas and interests are directed to us through “behavioral targeting”, that is, by using our profiles to push stuff to our screens, a process that is also referred to as personalization”.